biya-coin/biyaliquid-docs/.gitbook/developers/concepts/token-factory.md

 # Token Factory

-The Token Factory module on Biyaliquid which allows users and contracts to create new native tokens and swap native tokens with CW20 tokens using the Mint + Burn model.
+The Token Factory module on Biyachain which allows users and contracts to create new native tokens and swap native tokens with CW20 tokens using the Mint + Burn model.
 This is an important feature to have on chain because representing assets from different sources to a native bank denom is crucial to allow users to access the rest of the on-chain modules like exchange, auction, insurance funds, etc. The token factory denoms are in the following format `factory/{creator address}/{subdenom}`.

-Combined with the `CW20AdapterContract` which acts as a creator, we allow CW20 assets to be natively represented on Biyaliquid as Token Factory denoms.
-The way it works is that CW20 assets are held by the `CW20AdapterContract` and minted as a factory denom for the biyaliquid address and when we want to redeem them back to CW20, they are burned from the bank module and unlocked from the `CW20AdapterContract` back to the owner address.
+Combined with the `CW20AdapterContract` which acts as a creator, we allow CW20 assets to be natively represented on Biyachain as Token Factory denoms.
+The way it works is that CW20 assets are held by the `CW20AdapterContract` and minted as a factory denom for the biyachain address and when we want to redeem them back to CW20, they are burned from the bank module and unlocked from the `CW20AdapterContract` back to the owner address.

 ## Example on how to redeem a factory denom to CW20